How does one have an identity without memory? Where is the root of the soul of being? What is a person? 1

 Sacks walks Jimmie back to Jimmie’s concocted reality, soothing a mind troubled by conflict.

-Dr. P. was a musician who suffered from a condition that led to regular misclassifications of common objects.
-Like his shoe.
-Or his hat.
-Or his wife.
+Dr. P. was a musician who suffered from a condition that led to regular misclassifications of everyday objects, like his shoe, his hat, or his wife.

 ‘About six inches in length,’ he commented.
 ‘A convoluted red form with a linear green attachment.’